 As previously mentioned, floating shelves are only as strong as their attachment, and they need something far more solid to keep them from slowly breaking free from the wall.
 Instead, play it safe by drilling screws into your brackets, and always make sure you’re installing shelves on wall studs or masonry blocks.

 Your floating shelves look sleek and stylish.
 They’re functional and practical, too.
 But then one day, they start to sag.
 Yikes!
 Not only are sagging shelves unsightly—they’re also a safety hazard.
 Any sagging shelf is struggling to uphold the weight of what it contains, putting you one bad earthquake or even one door slam away from disaster.

-So how do you keep a floating shelf from sagging?
-And what do you do to fix a sagging shelf?
-Here are a few tips to get it back into shape:
+So how do you keep floating shelves from sagging?
+And how do you to fix sagging shelves?
+Here are a few tips to get your shelves back into shape:

 Take everything off the shelf and remove it from the wall.